awslabs/flowgger/README.md

 format, reencodes them into a different format, and asynchronously pushes the result into a remote data store.

+While not providing the same set of features and flexibility as tools such as [Fluentd](http://www.fluentd.org/) or Logstash, it is orders of magnitude faster and doesn't require a JVM.

 Compilation and installation
 ----------------------------